 Cancer Virology and Immunology

 A major theme of the Cancer Virology and Immunology (CVI) Program is the relationships between viruses and human cancers.
-Viruses are among the strongest carcinogens known.
+Viruses are among the most carcinogens known accounting for over 15% of all human cancers.
 Hepatitis B, hepatitis C, and some human papillomaviruses have been classified as human carcinogens by the Department of Health and Human Services.
 It is anticipated that other human viruses will soon be added to the list.
 In addition, viruses that play no etiological role in human cancer can be used to treat cancer either by direct killing of tumor cells or serving as vectors to target death to tumor cells.
-Members of the CVI Program study numerous viruses associated with human cancers with the long-range goals of (1) designing novel therapeutic agents that target critical steps in the viral life cycles, thereby blocking viral replication and viral oncogenesis, or (2) using viruses to kill cancer cells.
+Members of the CVI Program study numerous viruses associated with human cancers with the long-range goals of (1) understanding all aspects of the viral life cycle and natural history, (2) understanding the assembly of the viral particle, (3) understanding the structure-function relationship of the viral particle, how it relates to particle stability, attachment, infectivity, and immune recognition, (4) designing novel therapeutic agents that target critical steps in the viral life cycles, thereby blocking viral replication and viral oncogenesis, and (5) using viruses to kill cancer cells.

 Another theme of the CVI Program is immunology and cancer.
 Novel immunotherapeutic strategies for the prevention and treatment of a range of human cancers are growing in importance.
 Members of the CVI Program are carrying out research in the field of immunology related cancer at the basic and translational levels.